hapax/hapax.github.io/assets/unitary-orbits.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Unitary orbits for density matrices"
+title:  "Unitary orbits and the simplicial wedge"
 categories: [Maths, Physics, QC]
 date:  2021-02-05
 ---

-**February 5, 2021.** *Some brief musings on the structure of unitary orbits for density matrices, attempting to generalise the nested spheres of the Bloch ball.*
+**February 5, 2021.** *Some brief musings on the unitary orbits of density matrices for finite-dimensional quantum systems.
+The upshot is a neat scheme for representing orbits using a simplicial "wedge".*

 #### Introduction